Debt Avalanche Calculator

 Besides, you can follow the avalanche effect on your debt's payment schedules and balances so you will know how to allocate your payments to minimize your interest charges by keeping fixed monthly payments.
 Also, you can compare your current debt repayment with the debt avalanche method.

 Read further, where we'll also explain the difference between debt snowball vs. avalanche.
+If you want to learn about the snowball method, check our debt snowball calculator.

 What is debt avalanche method?